Make-School-Courses/CS-1.2-Intro-Data-Structures/ReadMe.md

 -   run unit tests that assert functions and classes exhibit the correct behavior
 -   implement core data structures including singly linked list and hash table
 -   analyze complexity of iterative algorithms and data structures with visual loop counting
--   benchmark data structure and algorithm performance to understand tradeoffs
 -   use regular expressions to parse and clean up text and tokenize words and sentences